urosolia/urosolia.github.io/_posts/2021-8-6-MPC Part II.markdown

 	<img src="/images/blog/mpc_II/drone_ex.png" width="800" />
 </p>

 We will use the above example as the system's state is two-dimensional, and therefore a trajectory of the system can be plotted on a two-dimensional plane.
-In the following figure, on the two-axis we have the states of the system.
+In the following figure, on the two-axis we have the states of the system, i.e., the position and the velocity of the drone.
 <!-- The goal state is the origin, as the objective of the control task is to hoven in place at a height given by a nearby cliff from which we measure the vertical position.  -->
 {: style="text-align: justify"}
 <p align="center">